Nkfree/-TES3MP-Cooperative/README.md

  <li>Create a folder resources in <tes3mp>/server/scripts/custom/</li>
   <li>Download namesData.lua from the previously mentioned link and add it in that folder created above</li>
   <li>Create a folder playerKillCount in <tes3mp>/server/scripts/custom/</li>
-  <li>Download limitedRefIds.json and add it to that newly created playerKillCount folder</li>
+  <li>Download limitedRefIds.lua and add it to that newly created playerKillCount folder</li>
   <li>Download main.lua and add it to that newly created playerKillCount folder</li>
   <li>Open customScripts.lua and put there this line: require("custom.playerKillCount.main")</li>
   <li>Save customScripts.lua and launch the server</li>